-The promises of God are clear on this matter—if we wait on God, He will renew our strength (Isaiah 40:31).
-But we are human and we live in a culture that demands everything now or even yesterday.
-That’s why waiting on God is difficult.
+The promises of God are clear on this matter—in waiting on God, we find our strength renewed (Isaiah 40:31).
+But we are human, and we live in a fast-paced culture that demands everything now.
+That’s one reason why waiting on God is difficult.
 Sometimes, the prayers we lift up to the Lord of Hosts are answered immediately, and that encourages us to further trust and confidence.
-However, sometimes over a period of time, the Lord tests our faith, and that’s when we can really struggle.
-That is when things can get hard and that is when we wonder whether the Lord is really listening to our prayer, whether it is for a son or daughter to come to faith or guidance on the right type of job or even regarding a God-honoring relationship.
+However, sometimes the Lord’s answers are delayed.
+Over a period of time, the Lord tests our faith, and that’s when we can really struggle.
+We may even start to wonder whether the Lord is really listening to our prayers.

-The apostle Paul exhorts the church at Philippi to not be anxious about anything (Philippians 4:6).
-The King James Version translates it that we are to be “careful for nothing.”
-This means we are not to be full of care over anything and mindful of nothing that might cause concern.
-Anxiousness in the believer suggests a lack of faith and that grieves God, not only because He doesn’t want us to be anxious for anything, but also because He knows our anxieties stem from an incomplete understanding of who He is.
+Waiting on God should not cause the believer to doubt or to worry.
+The apostle Paul exhorts us to not be anxious about anything (Philippians 4:6).
+The King James Version translates this as the command to be “careful for nothing.”
+This means we are not to be full of care over anything; we should be mindful of nothing that might cause concern, except to bring it to God in prayer.
+Anxiety in the believer suggests a lack of faith, and that grieves the Lord (see Matthew 8:26).

-The most important aspect of God’s nature and character and the one attribute that will enable us to patiently wait on Him in complete confidence is His sovereignty.
-God’s sovereignty is defined as His complete and total independent control over every creature, event, and circumstance at every moment in history.
-Subject to none, influenced by none, absolutely independent, God does what He pleases, only as He pleases, always as He pleases, and nothing can stay His hand: “I make known the end from the beginning, from ancient times, what is still to come.
+One divine attribute that will enable us to patiently wait on God is His sovereignty.
+We can have complete confidence in His total, independent control over every creature, event, and circumstance at every moment in history.
+Subject to none, influenced by none, and absolutely independent, God does what He pleases, only as He pleases, and always as He pleases.
+Nothing can stay His hand: “I make known the end from the beginning, from ancient times, what is still to come.
 I say: My purpose will stand, and I will do all that I please” (Isaiah 46:10).
-Once we grasp this understanding, waiting for our perfect God to work and act in His perfect time not only enables us to wait patiently, but it also allows us to wait confidently.
+Once we better understand God’s sovereignty, coupled with His goodness, waiting for God to act becomes a matter of a child trusting in his father’s faithfulness, sure of his father’s strength.